Micka33/docker-steam/README.md

 Currently, this docker is configured to run a **Classic Competitive CS:GO dedicated server**.

-## How to change run your another dedicated server ?
+## How to run another dedicated server ?

 2 files need to be modified, `steamcmd.cmd` and `run_server.sh`.